iterate-ch/docs/protocols/onedrive.md

 If you have accidentally logged in with the wrong OneDrive Account or want to change the login of the OneDrive bookmark delete the current bookmark and create a new one to start a new authentication flow.

-Alternatively, you can reset the OAuth token by deleting the entries related to `duck:onedrive?user=(user)` out of the *Windows Credential Manager* or on macOS the entries related to `https://Microsoft OneDrive (user)@login.microsoftonline.com` out of *Keychain Access.app*.
+Alternatively, you can reset the OAuth token by deleting the entries related to `duck:onedrive?user=(user)` out of the *Windows Credential Manager* or on macOS the entries related to `login.microsoftonline.com` out of *Keychain Access.app*.

 ### Expiry

 All authentication codes expire after 90 days.
 If you get the error message `Forbidden.
-The caller doesn't have permission to perform the action. [...]` due to this known issue remove all entries that are related to `Microsoft OneDrive` and `graph.microsoft.com` from *Keychain Access.app* or *Windows Credential Manager*.
-After that, you'll be prompted to reauthenticate.
+The caller doesn't have permission to perform the action. [...]` due to this known issue you need to reauthenticate by performing an [OAuth Reset](#oauth-reset).

 ### Which Protocol to Choose?